 It used to be hard to find, but now it’s available online!

-Once I had the appropriate supplies, I reviewed directions found here and here.
+Once I had the appropriate supplies, I reviewed directions for a DIY concrete floor found here and here.
 Essentially, you pour some Ardex Feather Finish (it’s a powder) into your bucket and add some water, then stir.
 You’re going for the texture of a thin pancake batter.
 I never measured the Feather Finish or the water.
 I would just add a little of each till the texture was right.
 I also worked in small batches — because this stuff dries really fast!

 After it’s mixed, I let it sit for 1 minute in the bucket to achieve a sort of “soft set”, then I would pour it out onto the floor and use the trowel to spread it.
 The first layer went directly on the plywood.
 (I swept and dusted it really well beforehand.)

-I worked in very thin layers.
+I worked in very thin layers for our DIY concrete floor.
 In fact, I could see the plywood through the concrete for the first few layers.
 I was working on this late at night, so I would do a layer, then head to bed and then let it dry over night.
 Which means the project dragged out for days!
 But the layers actually dry quite quickly, so you could truly tackle this on Saturday and finish the whole thing.

 Before I added each new layer, I would take a putty knife and scrape off any bits of dried concrete that were protruding too much, and I would give the entire floor a very light sanding.
 Then I would sweep up the dust and add another layer of Feather Finish.

 Ultimately, I built up 6 thin layers and then topped it with a thicker layer.
-But the whole thing is quite thin — maybe 1/8″ thick max.
+But the whole DIY concrete floor is quite thin — maybe 1/8″ thick max.

 One thing I learned: You can still see the seams of the subfloor (notice the vertical line on the right hand side of the photo above).
 In the case of the loft floor, having seams showing is fine with me because I knew it was an experiment and I had low expectations — plus, I’ll be adding an area rug which will cover the major seam anyway.